khin-github1/NLP-2025/NLP-A2/Readme.md

 2. **Run the Notebook:** Open the `LSTM-LM-fairytale.ipynb` notebook and run the cells to preprocess the data, train the model, and generate text.
 3. To run app,

- -Load the files from this repository
+ - Load the files from this repository

- -Run
+ - Run

 ```sh
 python app.py
 ```
- -Access the app with http://127.0.0.1:5000
+ - Access the app with http://127.0.0.1:5000
 ## Results

 ![Cinderella ](images/cinderella.png)